brson/wasm-opt-rs/notes.md

 as `cxx` generates C++ code that accesses Binaryen headers.
-This complicates our deploy process slightly, and also implies that we must be careful about managing the version numbers of these two crates such that compatible versions always carry identical Binaryen source.
+This complicates our deploy process slightly, and also implies that we must be careful about managing the version numbers of these two crates such that compatible versions always use compatible Binaryen source code.

 We originally packaged the full Binaryen source code with both `wasm-opt-sys` and `wasm-opt-cxx-sys`,